lwj1426282929/vue-press-blog/docs/guide/Vue/encoding-specification.md

 We personally recommend <code>kebab-case</code> style, because of the superiority that it's easier be found when index.vue or index.js has been created in each folder.
 Also it can avoid problems in case-insensitive file systems.

-Officials say single-file components should be named after <code>PascalCase</code>, That is, it always begins with a capital word ( <code>PascalCase</code> ).
+Officials say single-file components should be named after <code>PascalCase</code>, That is, it always begins with a capital word ( big hump ).
 This is most friendly for code editor auto-completion because this way makes it as consistent as possible to reference components in JS(X) and templates.

 However, mixing file naming can sometimes cause problems with case-insensitive file systems.
 This is why horizontal join naming ( <code>kebab-case</code> ) is also entirely desirable.